 Since its founding in 1969, the Yankee Candle Company has become incredibly famous for its popular scented candles, candle accessories, and dinnerware.
 Yankee Candles was founded in Massachusetts, but many people wonder if they’re still making their candles in the USA.

 In the rest of this article, we’ll share exactly where Yankee Candles are made and other important information about the company.

-Most Yankee Candles are made in the USA.
+Most Yankee Candles are made in the USA with global materials.
 Specifically, they’re made at the company’s 300,000 square foot production facility in Massachusetts, where they produce 1.2 million candle jars per week.
-Some candles are made in Europe, but these are not usually sold in the USA.
+Some candles are made in Europe but are not usually sold in the USA.

-The easiest way to tell exactly where a Yankee Candles is made is to check the bottom of the candle.
+The easiest way to tell exactly where Yankee Candles are made is to check the bottom of the candle.
 Here is an example of what the label on the bottom looks like.

 What Yankee Candle Products Are Made in the United States?

 Because Yankee Candles only produces at one production facility in the United States, all American-made labeled products that you buy from Yankee Candles will be made in Whately.
 Some of their most popular American-made candles to add to your collection include:

 - Man Town

 - Angel’s Wings

 - Lemon Lavender